cewing/training.python_web/source/presentations/week06.rst

 Starting a Project
 ------------------

-You should already have done this at home, but we'll look at it together in
+You should already have done this at home, but we'll look at it together quickly, in
 case:

 .. class:: incremental